4th of July Craft: Tie Dye Tees

 Family Tie-Dyed Tees

-We’ve got our patriotic outfits ready for the 4th, do you?
+We’ve got our patriotic outfits ready for the 4th of July, do you?
 If not, here’s something fun to make for the whole family, Tie Dyed Tees.
 Special thanks to Jacquard Tie Dye products and Hanes.com for sponsoring some of the supplies.

 Supplies for Tie Dye T-Shirts :